Sally Frank: Eating clubs

 When Princeton became co-ed in 1969, some of the eleven eating clubs introduced coed policies immediately.
 A year later, five more clubs accepted female members.
 By 1971, only three all-male clubs remained: Cottage Club, Ivy Club, and Tiger Inn.
 The eating clubs are at the center of the campus life and many upperclassmen go there for dinner every night.
-They are about more than just eating though, the social significance of the clubs is great, leadership roles in particular are a sign of status and achievement.
-Even today they are tool for social stratification and face critiques of exclusiveness, particularly on the subject of race and class.
+They are about more than just eating however; the social significance of the clubs is great, and leadership roles in particular are a sign of status and achievement.
+Even today they are a tool for social stratification and face critiques of exclusiveness, particularly on the subjects of race and class.
 Their elitist nature has long been the cause of controversy.
 Cottage Club and Ivy Club in particular are known for having a lot of "legacy people," meaning those at the end of multi-generational lists of Princeton alumni.

 Eating clubs initially grew out of the university's ban on fraternities in the late 1800s and the lack of dining options on campus.
 The university does not regulate them to this day, allowing them to be fully managed and operated by their student members.
 The clubs say they are not affiliated with the school, yet around three-quarters of the school's upperclassmen eat all their meals there and 68% of them are members.
 Membership lasts for life and can be an important way to access alumni networks.

 Sally Frank denied membership

 In the fall of 1977, Sally Frank, a sophomore at Princeton, applied for membership to the all-male eating clubs under the name S.B.
 Frank and with gender marked as male.
 Frank received appointments at all five of the most selective eating clubs, three of which were male-only.
-While many clubs allowed students to simply sign-up and are chosen based on a lottery system, the more exclusive clubs require them to go through a process called bickering, a lengthy interview process similar to rushing at traditional fraternities or sororities.
+While many clubs allow students to simply sign-up and choose based on a lottery system, the more exclusive clubs require them to go through a process called bickering, a lengthy interview process similar to rushing at traditional fraternities or sororities.
 Frank was allowed to attend her appointments but was ignored by the clubs and did not receive bids, or invitations to join.
 Two other women who also tried were denied.
 The president of Cottage Club said at the time that women were not "legitimate candidates."
 The president of Tiger Inn said, "They were not offered a bid because they were registered illegally for Bicker."